Texas Instruments Professional Portable Computer: Specifications

-The TI Professional Computer came with a 14", 720x300 pixel color monitor, had 512 KB RAM and contained state-of-the-art, cutting-edge features, including industry-standard software support, easy expandability, a superior and user-friendly QWERTY keyboard, and natural language database options.
+While not IBM PC compatible, the TI Professional Computer runs MS-DOS as the operating system.
+It came with a 14", 720x300 pixel color monitor, had 512 KB RAM, and contained state-of-the-art, cutting-edge features, including industry-standard software support, easy expandability, a superior and user-friendly QWERTY keyboard, and natural language database options.

-The standard version of the TIPPC had a built-in 9" monochrome monitor; the upgraded version came with a built-in 9" color monitor.
-The graphical capabilities were far superior to the IBM competitor; the TIPPC featured a maximum resolution of 720x300 pixels.
-The standard device came equipped with 64 KB RAM but could be expanded to 768 KB.
+The standard version of the TIPPC has a built-in 9" monochrome monitor; the upgraded version has a 9" color monitor.
+It has a maximum resolution of 720x300 pixels.
+The standard device is equipped with 64 KB RAM and can be expanded to 768 KB.

 The TI Portable Professional Computer was one of the first portable computers available with a built-in color screen (optional), and one of the first portable computers that could be connected to an Ethernet network, with the addition of one of 3Com's first Ethernet cards.

 Additionally, both the TIPC and TIPPC were equipped with voice recognition software, allowing the user to speak basic commands to the computers.
 Both computers also featured an Ethernet card, a new device developed in 1983 by 3Com.